Adapting LLaMA Decoder to Vision Transformer: A Roadmap: Solving Attention Collapse and Optimization Improvement

 \subsection{Positional Embedding}

 A standard ViT use learnable positional embedding (LPE) to preserve positional information, typically adding it directly to the patch embedding.
-Meanwhile, rotary positional embedding (RoPE)~\cite{su2024roformer} is widely employed in LLMs~\cite{touvron2023llama, touvron2023llama2}, which functions within the attention of each block.
-We first use RoPE alone, which boosts the accuracy of ViT-T/16 and ViT-B/16 regimes to $72.6\%$ and $81.2\%$, respectively.
+Meanwhile, rotary positional embedding (RoPE)~\cite{su2024roformer} is widely employed in LLMs~\cite{touvron2023llama, touvron2023llama2}, which functions in the attention of each block.
+We first use RoPE alone, which boosts the accuracy of ViT-T/16 and ViT-B/16 regimes to $72.6\%$ and $81.2\%$, from $71.9\%$ and $80.6\%$, respectively.
 The encouraging results illustrate that the concepts of "position" in image and text do not exist an inherent gap.
 Since LPE functions only once before all Transformer blocks, keeping it does not disrupt the alignment with LLaMA within each block.
-Thus, we reintroduce the LPE, which improves the accuracy of ViT-T/16 regime to $73.2\%$, suggesting that the two positional embeddings are not redundant but rather synergistic, contributing to the network performance.
+Thus, we reintroduce the LPE, which improves the accuracy of ViT-T/16 regime from $72.6\%$ to $73.2\%$, suggesting that the two positional embeddings are not redundant but rather synergistic, enhancing network performance.

 \textit{We will use both LPE and RoPE for positional embedding.
 So far, we have investigated each block component, and thus fix the final architecture dubbed iLLaMA.
 Next, we explore training strategies.}